-Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 2.7 inches of precipitation for the month of April, which is 0.7 inches below normal.
-The 12-month cumulative basin precipitation is 2.8 inches below normal as of April 30 (see graph).
+Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 2.6 inches of precipitation for the month of April, which is 0.8 inches below normal.
+The 12-month cumulative basin precipitation is 5.6 inches below normal as of April 30 (see graph).
+Recent heavy rainfalls in May have reduced the deficit observed in the past months.